Two days ago, in our Online Intention Circle, we shared our pain and healing happened.

 Why do everything the hard way?
 Humans are a social species.
 Physcially, energetically, spiritually, we are all intimately connected and yearn to be more connected.
 There is no way around it.
 It seems so obvious to me now that we are designed in some way to heal by sharing.
 This doesn’t even need to involve talking.
 It just involves presence and invoking and the deeper way we are all already connected, energetically.

 As always, don’t believe me.
 Try it yourself.
 Get a group of people and follow my loose instructions as best you can.
-Or join the next Online Intention Circle.
-I'll give more warning next time before it happens.
+Or join an Online Intention Circle.